 - 173 people in the Johnson & Johnson/Janssen vaccine trial.

 The U.S. Food and Drug Administration (FDA) has issued emergency use authorization (EUA) to three COVID-19 vaccines.
 Vaccines from Pfizer-BioNTech and Moderna received the EUA in December 2020, and a vaccine from Johnson & Johnson/Janssen received the EUA in February 2021.

 Between December 2020 and March 16, 2021, UPMC administered more than 250,000 doses of COVID-19 vaccines.

 We have followed federal and state guidelines in vaccination distribution.
-We have administered the vaccine to people in groups that are at high risk of COVID-19 complications.
-That includes:

 The number of people we vaccinate continues to grow.
 As of the end of March 2021, we had administered more than 300,000 doses of vaccine.
 For updated information on the number of vaccine doses we have given, visit UPMC.com.

 Monoclonal antibodies and UPMC

 The FDA issued an EUA for monoclonal antibodies as a COVID-19 treatment.
 At UPMC, we provide this groundbreaking treatment to people who are eligible.